bcbrown/bookreviews/2017/README.md

 and this rereading didn't disappoint.

 ### King Lear
-A timeless tale of pride and pathos
+A timeless tale of pride and pathos.

-### For Whome The Bell Tolls
+### For Whom The Bell Tolls
 My favorite book by Hemingway.
 The denouement at the canyon bridge is one of the most tense, gripping scenes in anything I've read.
 What I like about this book is how most of the book is spent building up a variety of characters then shows the inevitable reactions when they're put into a series of situations.
-The writing is very stripped down, but powerfully evocative.
+The writing is stripped down but evocative.

 ### The Book Of Tea
 Some time back, someone important to me introduced me to the pleasures of tea,